- make weekly contributions towards your bills

 Household Budget allows you to pay regular amounts towards various household bills by direct deduction from certain Social Welfare payments.

-To qualify for the Household Budget Scheme you must be reciept of one of the following Social Welfare payments:
+To qualify for the Household Budget Scheme you must receive one of the following Social Welfare payments:

 - Back to Work Allowance